PG Diploma (Postgraduate Diploma) Theoretical and Practical Clinical NeuropsychologyFind a programme

 |Location of programme||Clifton campus|

 |Part-time study available||Yes|

-Since 2010, an academic partnership between the University of Bristol and North Bristol NHS Trust has delivered professionally accredited training in clinical neuropsychology.
-By partnering with a large and well-established clinical neuropsychology department within North Bristol NHS Trust, this programme provides both clinical expertise and academic excellence.
-Around 80 per cent of the taught content is delivered by practising clinicians, and you will learn about a range of adult neuropsychological disorders and pathologies, as well as focusing on principles of assessment, treatment and rehabilitation.
+Around 80% of the taught content is delivered by practising clinicians, and you will learn about a range of neuropsychological disorders and pathologies as well as focusing on principles of assessment, formulation and rehabilitation.

 Please see the Neuropsychology programme webpage for more information.

 We charge an annual tuition fee.
 Fees for 2022/23 are as follows: